Senecio flaccidus var. monoensis, Smooth Threadleaf Ragwort

 Common Name: Smooth Threadleaf Ragwort

-Also Called: Green Groundsel, Mono Ragwort, Sand Wash Groundsel and Shrubby Butterweed
+Also Called: Green Groundsel, Mono Ragwort, Sand Wash Groundsel, Shrubby Butterweed

 Family: Asteraceae, Sunflower Family

-Synonyms: (Senecio filicifolius, Senecio lathyroides, Senecio douglasii, Senecio douglasii var. monoensis, Senecio monoensis, Senecio pectinatus)
+Synonyms: (Senecio filicifolius, Senecio lathyroides, Senecio longilobus, Senecio douglasii, Senecio douglasii var. monoensis, Senecio monoensis, Senecio pectinatus)

 Size: Up to 3 feet.

-Growth Form: Forb/herb, subshrub woody base, herbaceous above, mostly glabrous, slender branches.
+Growth Form: Forb/herb, subshrub, glabrescent or glabrous, slender branches.

-Flower Color: Yellow; showy, ray flowers 8 to 13; slender yellow, disk flowers yellow or orange-yellow, numerous; clusters with few to many heads on branch tips; bracts or phyllaries subtending flower head campanulate; fruit is an achene.
+Flower Color: Yellow; showy, ray flowers 8 to 13; slender yellow, disk flowers yellow or orange-yellow, numerous; clusters with few to many heads on branch tips; phyllaries subtending flower head campanulate; fruit an achene.

-Habitat Preferences: Upper and lower desert, pinyon-juniper community, chaparral, mesas, slopes, canyons, dry washes, sandy or rocky soils.
+Habitat Preferences: Upper and lower desert, pinyon-juniper community, chaparral; open areas, mesas, slopes, canyons, dry washes, sandy or rocky sites.

-Recorded Range: Native to southwestern United States from California to as far east as Texas in AZ, CA, NM, NV, TX, UT, also in Baja California and northern and central Mexico.
-It is found throughout Arizona.
+Recorded Range: Native to southwestern United States in (AZ, CA, NM, NV, TX, UT), also in Baja California and northern and central Mexico.

 U.S. Weed Information: No data available.